 Annual Compliance Return

-All licensees must file annually with the Commission its compliance return.
-Please refer to the Returns section for further information in respect of the annual compliance return requirements.
+All licensees must file annually with the Commission their compliance return using the Commissions on-line portal.
+Please refer to the Returns section for further information with regard to the requirements of the annual compliance return.

-The Investment Supervision and Policy Division performs regular visits to its licensees to enhance the Division's understanding of the licensee's business and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules, 2014 and the Licensees (Capital Adequacy) Rules 2010.
+The Investment, Fiduciary and Pension Division performs regular visits to its licensees to enhance the Division's understanding of the licensee's business, and to review the risk management systems and internal controls in operation to ensure compliance with the Licensees (Conduct of Business) Rules and Guidance, 2021 and the Licensees (Capital Adequacy) Rules and Guidance, 2021.

 Extension of Licence

-Where a Licensee wishes to extend the Categories of Investments and/or Restricted Activities for which it is licensed to conduct, an application form should be submitted.
-(Form RA/2, which may be found here).
+Where a Licensee wishes to extend the Categories of Investments and/or Restricted Activities which it is licensed to conduct, an application form should be submitted.